ex7r3me/100-days-of-code/r1-log.md

 ###R1D24
 After searching and trying 4 different emoji selector library I choose to use the first one based on emoji mart. now it's working, however, it needs some tweaks for layouts.
 So now user can save custom emoji in database https://github.com/ex7r3me/fooname-mobile

+###R1D25
+I'm still playing with emoji picker component. today I looked up the code and found some functionality that I need and they weren't in docs (good time to make a PR :D) https://github.com/ex7r3me/fooname-mobile